TheLycorisRadiata/game_unity_spoopytreat/README.md

 - The player can step to the side with the Q (left) and E (right) keys, or whatever physical equivalent to QWERTY.

 ### ADDED FEATURES: MAIN MENU
-- Options are "Resume Current Game", "New Game", "Options" (WIP), "Licenses" (WIP) and "Quit".
+- Options are "Resume Current Game", "New Game", "Options" (WIP), "Licenses" and "Quit".
 - The main menu is a canvas and not another scene.
 It is navigated with WASD/Q-E/arrow keys and the Enter key.
 - The main menu is opened first thing, and once in game it can be opened with the Escape key.
-Using the Escape key again while in the menu is the same as selecting "Quit".
+Using the Escape key again while in the main menu is the same as selecting "Quit", and if the user is in a sub-menu instead, the Escape key brings them back to the main menu.
 - The game is paused while the menu is open.
 - "Resume Current Game" is hidden and unusable if no game has been started yet.
 - "New Game" resets the scene if this wasn't the first game.
 A boolean is carried through the next iteration of the scene in order to know to load the game immediately instead of awaiting for input in the menu.
+- "Licenses" holds URLs that can be selected and opened in the browser, as well as an option to go back to the main menu.

 ### ADDED FEATURES: SCREEN MODE
 - The F4 key allows to switch between fullscreen and windowed mode.
 It can be used both in game and in the menu.